aryangoyal1812/Ipo-Bot/README.md

 # Daily IPO Report Emailer

-This project automatically fetches IPO data, filters currently open IPOs, evaluates them based on **GMP, Fire Rating, and Subscription**, and sends a daily email report with recommendations.
+This project automatically fetches the IPO data, filters currently open IPOs, evaluates them based on **GMP, Fire Rating, and Subscription**, and sends a daily email report with recommendations.

 ---